- 4 p.m. (Caucus Meeting)

 The Facilities and Public Services Committee will provide legislative and policy oversight of buildings and grounds, maintenance, streets and roads, public restrooms, sanitation, and recycling.

-The Public Safety Committee will provide legislative and policy oversight of Police Department, Fire Department, Emergency Medical Services, Beach Patrol (lifeguard operations), Emergency Management, Code Enforcement, and related public safety matters.
+The Public Safety Committee will provide legislative and policy oversight of Fire Department, Emergency Medical Services, Beach Patrol (lifeguard operations), Emergency Management, Code Enforcement, and related public safety matters.

 Municipal Court: Victoria Graichen & Agnes Polhemus